Understand Your 529 State Tax Benefits

 Five states provide tax credits, which families can use to offset their state income taxes.
 These credits, on average, offer greater tax savings to a broader range of families than deductions do.

 Below is a list of those five states.
-The values in the table assume a joint filer with an adjusted gross income of $100,000 who contributes $3,000 a year to a single account.
+The values in the table assume a joint filer with an adjusted gross income of $100,000 who contributes $3,000 a year (or $250 a month) to a single account.

 State Income Tax Credit on 529 Contributions

 The three other states also offer solid tax benefits.
 Oregon’s maximum tax credit for joint filers is $360, which can be met with a relatively low contribution of $1,440.
-For those earning $100,000, the percentage of contribution eligible for the tax credit is 25%, but this percentage is higher for families with lower incomes (and the percentage is lower for families with higher incomes).
+For those earning $100,000, the percentage of contributions eligible for the tax credit is 25%, but this percentage is higher for families with lower incomes (and the percentage is lower for families with higher incomes).
 Minnesota also offers larger benefits to families earning less, as it offers the option of a deduction or a more generous credit.
 Like Oregon, the tax credit calculation is adjusted by income level.
 For those earning $93,610 or less, the maximum credit of $500 can be earned with a relatively low contribution of $1,000 (where 50% of the contribution can be taken as a tax credit).
+Vermont taxpayers with an in-state 529 plan can receive the $500 upper limit in tax credit with a $5,000 contribution.

 529 State Tax Deductions